tmobile/magentaA11y/_checklist-native/_animation.md

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus visibly moves to the _component
-  spacebar: |
-    Activates on iOS and Android
-  enter: |
-    Activates on Android
+    N/A

 mobile gestures:
   swipe: |
-    Focus moves to the element, expresses its name, role (state, if applicable)
+    Focus moves to and from the animation if in the swipe order
-  doubletap: |
-    Activates the _component

 screenreader:
-  name:  |
-    Purpose is clear and matches visible label
-  role:  |
+  Focus:  |
-    Identifies as a _component in iOS and _component or "double tap to activate" in Android
+    If meaningful, animation is focused and its meaning announced via alt text

 group: |
-    Visible label is grouped or associated with the _component in a single swipe
-  state: |
-    Expresses its state (disabled/dimmed)
+  Group any label and associated animation to minimize swipes

 settings:
   text resize: |
-    Text can resize up to 200% without losing information
+    N/A
 ---

 ## iOS